kapouer/matchdom/README.md

 ### url:path

-Filter that first converts to url, then return the data accessed by the path, with a special treatment for `query`.
+Filter that first converts to url, then return the url property accessed by the path, like `hostname`, `pathname`, ...

+If the path is `query` a representing `searchParams` is returned.

-When the path starts with `query`, `url.searchParams.getAll(path)` is used.
+If the path starts with `query.`, `searchParams.getAll(remainingPath)` is used to return a value or an array.

 ### query:params*